ybracke/transnormer/README.md

   --pred-field PRED_FIELD
                         Name of the field containing prediction (for jsonl input) -a ALIGN_TYPES, --align-types ALIGN_TYPES
                         Which file's tokenisation to use as reference for alignment.
 Valid choices are 'both', 'ref', 'pred'.
-Multiple choices are possible (comma separated)
+Multiple choices are possible (comma separated) --test-config TEST_CONFIG
+                        Path to the file containing the test configurations
 ```

 Example call:

 ```
-python3 src/transnormer/evaluation/evaluate.py --input-type jsonl --ref-file hidden/output/out02.jsonl --pred-file hidden/output/out02.jsonl --ref-field=norm --pred-field=pred -a ref,pred,both >> hidden/eval.jsonl
+python3 src/transnormer/evaluation/evaluate.py --input-type jsonl --ref-file hidden/predictions/8ae3fd47.jsonl --pred-file hidden/predictions/8ae3fd47.jsonl --ref-field=norm --pred-field=pred -a both --test-config 9a61b7f5.toml >> hidden/eval.jsonl
 ```

 In this case, the gold normalizations ("ref") and auto-generated normalizations ("pred") are located in the same file, therefore `--ref-file` and `--pred-file` take the same argument.
-If they are located in different files, the files must be in the same order (i.e. example in line 1 of the ref-file refers to the example in line 1 of the pred-file, etc.).
+If the two versions (ref and pred) are located in different files, the files must be in the same order (i.e. example in line 1 of the ref-file refers to the example in line 1 of the pred-file, etc.).

 #### 3.2 Inspecting and analyzing outputs